 Sold by auction at Dunbar Sloane, Wellington, New Zealand, The Sir Ivor Richardson Art Collection, 22.03.2006, Lot 105

-Pinholes centre left side and top left corner (see detail images 3 and 4).
+Pinholes evident centre left side and top left corner (see detail images 3 and 4)

 Museum of New Zealand Te Papa Tongarewa

-Title and first date supplied by the artist for Auckland City Art Gallery exhibition, Helen F V Scales, 1975-1976.
+Title and first date supplied by the artist for Auckland City Art Gallery, New Zealand, exhibition, Helen F V Scales, 1975-1976.
 Listed as artwork no. 30 in this exhibition.
 Second date taken from Museum of New Zealand Te Papa Tongarewa, Wellington, documentation.

 Medium taken from Museum of New Zealand Te Papa Tongarewa, Wellington, New Zealand, documentation.
 Publication The Back of the Painting: Secrets and stories from art conservation (Waters, Linda, Sarah Hillary and Jenny Sherman, Te Papa Press, Wellington, New Zealand, pg 180) describes the medium as oil on cardboard.

-First and second verso inscriptions are directly on the unframed painting board and were documented by B. de Lange at Toss Woollaston’s home in Riwaka, late 1980s.
-The number 30 denotes the works number in the exhibition Helen F V Scales, Auckland City Art Gallery, 1975-1976.
-The verso is featured, and written about, in Linda Waters, Sarah Hillary and Jenny Sherman’s The Back of the Painting: Secrets and stories from art conservation (Te Papa Press, Wellington, New Zealand, 2021, pp 180-185).
+First and second verso inscriptions are directly on the unframed painting board and were documented by B. de Lange at Toss Woollaston’s home in Riwaka, New Zealand, late 1980s.
+The number 30 denotes the artworks number in the exhibition Helen F V Scales, Auckland City Art Gallery, New Zealand, 1975-1976.
 The third and fourth verso inscriptions were taken from the framed backing mat board and documented by B. de Lange at Museum of New Zealand Te Papa Tongarewa, Wellington, 2019.

 Pale vase resembles that used in Mimosa and Fruit [BC050] from similar time.

-Excerpt from Toss Woollaston’s A Grievous Error, Unpublished Autobiographical Notes, Chapter 10, pg 126 (Museum of New Zealand Tongarewa, Wellington, New Zealand, reg. no. CA000062/001/0002), on his purchase of Anemones: “I have never regretted it.
+Excerpt from Toss Woollaston’s A Grievous Error, Unpublished Autobiographical Notes (Museum of New Zealand Tongarewa, Wellington, New Zealand, reg. no. CA000062/001/0002, chapter 10, pg 126), on his purchase of Anemones, “I have never regretted it.
 All her sensitiveness and appreciation of life is there, the hovering vibrancy of the stroke that hesitates to alight – but, when it does, alights faultlessly.
-I wish I could paint like that.
-Jennifer Twist, librarian, Museum of New Zealand Te Papa Tongarewa, correspondence with B. de Lange, 25 June 2015, says these notes are thought to be one of Woollaston’s attempts to rewrite Sage Tea in which he acknowledges his mistaken report of Scales’s death in his 1960 lecture to Friends of the Auckland City Art Gallery.
+I wish I could paint like that."

 Art and Objects from New Zealand's National Museum, Museum of New Zealand Te Papa Tongarewa 2008 Diary, Te Papa Press, Wellington, 2007, August, pg 72